sensu/sensu-docs/content/sensu-core/2.0/getting-started/configuring-sensuctl.md

 ### Debian / Ubuntu

-Add the Sensu prerelease repository (this step can be skipped if you previously added the repository on the backend/agent installation page).
+Add the Sensu nightly repository (this step can be skipped if you previously added the repository on the backend/agent installation page).

 {{< highlight shell >}}
-export SENSU_REPO_TOKEN=your_token_here
-curl -s https://$SENSU_REPO_TOKEN:@packagecloud.io/install/repositories/sensu/prerelease/script.deb.sh | sudo bash
+curl -s https://packagecloud.io/install/repositories/sensu/nightly/script.deb.sh | sudo bash
 {{< /highlight >}}

 Install the Sensu CLI package.